ACLU and migrant rights groups sue over Biden's asylum crackdown

 "We were left with no choice but to file this lawsuit.
 The ban will place countless people at risk and is legally identical to the Trump ban we successfully blocked," Lee Gelernt, the lead ACLU attorney behind the lawsuit, told CBS News.

-In a statement, a Department Homeland Security spokesperson said the regulation challenged by the ACLU was lawful, adding that the policy "is strengthening border security."
+In a statement, Department Homeland Security spokesperson Luis Miranda said the regulation challenged by the ACLU was lawful, adding that the policy "is strengthening border security."

-"The challenged actions remain in effect, and we will continue to implement them," the spokesperson said.
+"The challenged actions remain in effect, and we will continue to implement them," Miranda said.
 "Noncitizens without authorization should not come to our southern border.
 There are serious consequences for crossing unlawfully."

 White House spokesperson Angelo Fernández Hernández, meanwhile, said "the Biden-Harris Administration took these actions, within its authorities, because border encounters remain too high and after Congressional Republicans twice voted against a historic bipartisan border security agreement that would have provided critical resources, statutory changes, and additional personnel to the border."